Joshfairhead/Obsidian/Immanent/Projects/H3uni/H3 Questions Portfolio.md

 		- What implications does this have in general when related to other cosmic responsibilities?
 			- For instance upon request my good friend Ronen presented whats alive for him in relation to 'effectively deploying effective strategy' at Open Collective; If he's 'discharged' some part of a mandala thats important to him; what responsibility do I hold as a steward of the information shared?
 - Is the reconciler consequent on the nullad?
+- Can one go meta with the decision discipline and place one of the six laws of three into the 'cosmic idea' place?
+What does expanding on the cosmic idea of expansion this lead to? what does concentrating on the cosmic idea of expansion lead to?
+What does expanding on local situation lead to? etc.